yapplabs/ember-colpick/README.md

 # Ember-colpick

-An ember component for http://colpick.com/
+A color picker component for ember using http://colpick.com/

 ## Usage